Check the rays. Get the most out of your days.

 Slop on SPF30 or higher sunscreen, that is also broad-spectrum and water resistant.

 Apply a generous amount of sunscreen to clean, dry skin at least 20 minutes before you go outside.
 Adults will typically need a teaspoon of sunscreen for their head and neck, each limb and the front and back of the body – that’s about seven teaspoons (35mL) for a full body application.
 Most people apply too little sunscreen and forget to reapply.
-Sunscreen should be reapplied every two hours when you’re spending time outdoors, and always after swimming, towel drying or excessive perspiration.
+Sunscreen should be reapplied every two hours when you’re spending time outdoors, and always after swimming, towel drying or sweating.
 Remember, sunscreen is not a suit of armour and should always be used in combination with other sun safety measures.

 Slap on a hat